 See our primary documentation on Stock Forecasting for more details on configuring and using this functionality.

 Linnworks offers a separate Stock Consumption dashboard and has a few Query Data reports on consumption, such as:

 - Consumption Rate - Average Stock Rate

 - Consumption Rate - Avg Stock Rate by Supplier

 - Consumption Rate - Avg Stock Normal Distribution - No Spikes

 - Consumption Rate by SubSource

-Like Stock Forecasting, consumption reports work with Item History rather than historical orders.
-Processing orders without items available stock getting deducted in the given location will not affect these reports.
-That's why using a "virtual" location is not suitable for this case either.
+Like Stock Forecasting, consumption reports work with Stock Item History rather than historical orders.
+Processing orders without items' available stock getting deducted in the given location will not affect these reports.
+That's why using a "virtual" location is unsuitable for this case.